Understanding Stock Options

 - How many options are being granted.
 E.g. a stock option grant of 10,000 options allows for the optional purchase of up to 10,000 shares.

 - The strike price of the options.
 This is the price per share that the owner of the options must pay to purchase shares.
 This price stays fixed, even if the company’s valuation changes over time.

 - Vesting schedule.
-Stock options cannot be exercised until they vest.
-(Except in the case of early exercise, more details later.)
+The stock options being granted do not enter into your possession (and thus cannot be used to purchase shares) until they vest.
+(Except in the case of early exercise)